 White-Nose Syndrome is one of the greatest threats to bats in North America and is killing bats as they hibernate in caves and mines.
 The disease is named for the white fungus that appears on the nose, ears, and other body parts of hibernating bats.
 First documented in New York in the winter of 2006-2007, WNS has spread rapidly.
-Today, seven bat species in 26 states and 5 Canadian provinces have been diagnosed with this devastating disease.
+Today, nine bat species in 31 states and 5 Canadian provinces have been diagnosed with this devastating disease.

 Scientists identified a previously unknown species of cold-loving fungus, Pseudogymnoascus destructans, as the cause of WNS.
 White-Nose Syndrome causes bats to awaken more often during hibernation and use up the stored fat reserves they need to survive the winter.
 Infected bats often emerge early from hibernation and are seen flying around in near-freezing weather.
 These bats usually freeze or starve to death.